onfido/onfido-sdk-ui/README.md

 var Onfido = require('onfido-sdk-ui/dist/onfidoAuth.min.js')
 ```

-In addition to the alternative way of importing Auth, the integrator should also set the following code on the webpack/loader of their application:
+In addition to the alternative way of importing Auth, you should also set the following code in the loader (Webpack) of your application:

 ```javascript
 new CopyPlugin({